Cerealkillerway/fileUploader/README.md

 NOTE: from version 4.0.0 jquery dependency has been removed;

 ### Usage
-FileUploader is a jQuery plugin; just put a container for it in your HTML page:
+FileUploader is a plain javascript plugin; just put a container for it in your HTML page:

     <div class="fileUploader" id="one"></div>